12 IT Certifications That Deliver Career Advancement

 CCIE demonstrates that the recipient has all the expert-level skills required to plan, prepare, operate, monitor, and troubleshoot complex data center networks.
-CCIE is a common goal for network professionals who want to be recognised as experts in their field.
+CCIE is a common goal for network professionals who want to be recognized as experts in their field.
 Cisco touts this certification as "the most prestigious networking certification in the industry" and this certification has also been called out by RHT as one of the most in-demand certifications for 2012.
-Average salary, US$103,000.
+Average salary, $103,000.

 9. Cisco Certified Network Associate (CCNA)

 CCNA certification is a second-level Cisco Career certification.
 It lets employers know that you have demonstrated the ability "to install, configure, operate and troubleshoot medium-size routed and switched networks, including implementation and verification of connections to remote sites in a WAN".
 Anyone who wants to work in the newtworking field or if you happen to work on Cisco hardware on a regular basis should consider adding this certification to their skillset.
 As mentioned earlier, security is going to continue to grow and according to RHT data so will the need for this credential.
-Average salary, US$86,000
+Average salary, $86,000

 Microsoft software and systems are a staple in most IT departments making these and other Microsoft certifications in demand skills.
 The RHT Salary Guide calls out all three of the Microsoft certifications listed below as top needed skills in today's job market.